amar-ox/nms-microservice/GenerateCerts.md

 In order to allow https traffic between the controller and the Web-console server, browsers must be configured to trust the local certificate authority which signed the controller and the Web-console server certificates.
 In addition, the browser will show up the nice green lock when accessing the Web-console.

-To do so, import the file `mnms-rootCa.crt.pem` as a CA certificate into your browser.
+To do so, import the file `mnms-rootCA.crt.pem` as a CA certificate into your browser.
 The steps depend on the browser:

 - Chrome: navigate to `chrome://settings/certificates`.
 In the `Authorities` tab, import the certificate file and check `Trust this certificate for identifying websites`.